yonatan36/server-nodeJS/readme.md

 # Server nodejs

-The project aims to create a web application called "yoyo" that allows users to manage and share digital business cards.
+The project aims to create a requst API to server application using Node.js that incorporates various technologies and libraries for enhanced functionality.

 ## The project was built using the following technologies: